 Instructions

 - Heat the olive oil and butter in a large frying pan over a medium to high heat.
-Add the mushrooms and the chopped clove of garlic and cook for 4 minutes, until browned.
+Add the mushrooms and the chopped clove of garlic and cook for 4 minutes, stirring occasionally, until browned.
 Add the chopped parsley and season with salt and freshly ground black pepper, to taste.
 Keep the mushrooms warm while you toast the bread.

 - Serve the warm garlic mushroom mixture on the toasted slices of bread, with garnish with extra chopped parsley.